THE FIRST 2 DAYS

 During this period, the wash-dry-apply is called for about 3-5 times a day.

-Your tattoo still needs to be washed gently but thoroughly, in lukewarm water and with Sorry Mom Body Wash – and it should still be dipped dry with a kitchen towel or a clean towel.
+Your tattoo still needs to be washed gently but thoroughly, with Sorry Mom Foam Soap – and it should still be dipped dry with a kitchen towel or a clean towel.

 Then apply a thin coat of Sorry Mom Tattoo Balm on the tattooed area.